| Florida Vacation | |||

-Florida summer also brings its rainy season, particularly in central
+The summer also brings its rainy season, particularly in the central

 thundershowers and is usually over in an hour or two, but they can